vuetifyjs/vuetify/packages/docs/src/pages/en/components/alerts.md

 # Alerts

-The `v-alert` component is used to convey important information to the user through the use of contextual types, icons, and colors.
+The `v-alert` component is used to convey important information to the user through the use of contextual types, icons and colors.

 ![Alert Entry](https://cdn.vuetifyjs.com/docs/images/components-temp/v-alert/v-alert-entry.png)